henzeb/closure/README.md

 ); // prints Hello World!
 ````

-Note: While `closure` throws a TypeError on creation, resolving of
+Note: While `closure` may throw a TypeError on creation, resolving of
 FQCN happens on actually calling the newly created closure.
+Resolving
+happens only the first time the closure is called.

 ### Binding

-Closures are hacky little creatures due to their ability to bind
+Closures are adorable hacky little creatures due to their ability
-and change scopes.
-If you ever have that need you can use `bind`.
+to bind and change scopes.
+If you ever have that need
+you can use `bind`.

 ````php
 use function Henzeb\Closure\bind;